U.S. attends Ebola meeting in Cuba called by leftist bloc

-HAVANA U.S. government officials joined health experts from throughout the Americas at an Ebola conference in Cuba on Wednesday, the latest show of cooperation between the historic adversaries on fighting the disease.
+HAVANA Oct 29 United States government health officials were among those from 31 countries in the Americas attending an Ebola conference in Cuba on Wednesday, the latest show of cooperation between the historic adversaries on fighting the disease.

-The meeting organised by ALBA, a bloc of leftist-governed countries, aims to coordinate a regional strategy on the prevention and control of Ebola, which has killed about 5,000 people in West Africa but in the Americas has only reached the United States.
+The meeting organized by ALBA, a bloc of leftist-governed countries, aims to coordinate a regional strategy on the prevention and control of Ebola, which has killed about 5,000 people in West Africa but in the Americas has only reached the United States.
+A Liberian man died Oct.
+8 while visiting Dallas, Texas, the first Ebola case diagnosed in the country, and two nurses who treated him were infected but later cleared of the virus.

 U.S. military personnel and Cuban medical specialists are already posted in West Africa and prepared to work side by side if needed, officials have said, and Washington has expressed appreciation to Cuba for committing hundreds of doctors and nurses to the region to treat Ebola patients.

-"This is a world emergency and we all should work together and cooperate in this effort," said Nelson Arboleda, the U.S. Centers for Disease Control and Prevention's (CDC) director for Central America, one of two U.S. officials and among 254 specialists from 32 countries at the Havana meeting.
+"This is a world emergency and we all should work together and cooperate in this effort," said Nelson Arboleda, the U.S. Centers for Disease Control and Prevention's (CDC) director for Central America, one of two U.S. officials at the Havana meeting.

-ALBA, a nine-nation bloc led by socialist allies Venezuela and Cuba, held a summit in Havana last week in which presidents and prime ministers pledged cooperation on Ebola, leading to Wednesday's follow-up meeting.
+ALBA, a nine-nation bloc led by socialist allies Venezuela and Cuba, held a summit in Havana last week in which presidents and prime ministers pledged to coordinate measures to prevent the spread of Ebola.

-The Pan American Health Organization (PAHO), a regional arm of the World Health Organization, invited the United States to participate, White House spokesman Edward Price said.

-"Consistent with our ongoing engagement in all meetings and events organised by PAHO, the director of the Central American region for the Centers for Disease Control and Prevention will attend this meeting," Price said.

 Following one of the agreements from the summit, Cuba is preparing to train health professionals from around the Americas for treating the disease, Cuban Health Minister Roberto Morales said.